-Level B sanctions are those that negatively impact but are not a danger to other Residents, Staff, Advisors &/or Community Members min.
+Level B sanctions are those that pose a threat to an individual's safety range from min.
 2 pts to max 9 pts with possible recommendation to evict depending on the severity of the violation.

 SECTION A VIOLATIONS

 The standard sanction for violation of policies in Section A could be an immediate termination of the Student Housing Licence Agreement.
 When significant mitigating or aggravating circumstances occur, they will be considered and, in some cases, may affect the sanction imposed.